stefaneidelloth/treezjs/doc/atoms/model/executable/executable.md

 A system command typically starts with the **path to an executable** \*.exe or \*.bat file.
 Please enter that path in the section "Executable" of the [Properties View](../../../views/propertiesView.md).

-The system command might continue with **command line flags and further arguments**.
+The system command might continue with **command line arguments and additional paths**.
 You can<br>
-a) enter the whole system command as a single (long) line in the executable input field or<br>
+a) enter the whole system command as a single (long) line in the section "Executable" or<br>
-b) use the extra sections "Input" and "Output" to clearly arrange your specifications.
+b) use the extra sections "Input" and "Output" to clearly arrange the individual parts of the command.

 ![](../../../images/executable.png)